microse-rpc/microse-swoole/api.md

     implementation, sets the client id.
 - `codec => string` The codec used to encode and decode messages, currently the only supported codec is `JSON`.
-- `certFile => string` If `protocol` is `wss:`, the server must set this option in order to ship a secure server.
-- `keyFile => string` If `protocol` is `wss:`, the server must set this option in order to ship a secure server.
-- `passphrase => string` If the ssl key file was encrypted with a passphrase, this option must be provided.

 ## RpcServer